I’m going to admit that I can be a little ‘inconsistent’ with the car indicator.

-Make sure you include the delightful Lasksmi Narayam Temple on your itinerary.
+Make sure you also include the delightful Lakshmi Narayan Temple on your itinerary.
 It’s a chocolate-brown and honeycomb-coloured Hindu place of worship, that looks good enough to eat.
 Visit the local teahouse next door for a delicious, rejuvenating chai.
 The door is just to the right of the main entrance to the temple.
 This is the best teahouse in Delhi according to our guide.

 With its diverse population from across India, Delhi’s food scene understandably incorporates a wide range of regional culinary styles.

-You can’t really go wrong if you follow the crowds, but make a point of trying Rajdhani – a traditional north-Indian restaurant in New Delhi (just off Connaught Place).
+You can’t really go wrong if you follow the crowds, but make a point of trying Rajdhani Thali Restaurant — a traditional north-Indian restaurant in New Delhi (just off Connaught Place).
 It’s entirely vegetarian and absolutely delicious.
 The flavours are both rich and subtle.
-Try the salted milk curds – they’re a definite challenge!
+Try the salted milk curds!

-For those wanting to sample Old Delhi’s rich street food scene, a guided food tour is the best and safest way to go.
-You’ll get to try a whole range of local specialties, including the very sweet but totally delicious jalebis.
-A lesson in local culture and history is also on the menu.
+For those wanting to delve into Old Delhi’s rich street food scene, a guided food tour is the safest way to go.
+You’ll get to try a whole range of local specialties, and enjoy a lesson in local culture and history along the way.

 Connaught Place in New Delhi offers several shopping options for an after-lunch stroll, including an open air clothing market, and the Shankar Market for fabrics.

-Beware of the ‘shoe-poo’ scam in the open air market – where you suddenly find yourself with a gloop of foul-smelling goo on your shoes.
-Hey presto, a handy shoe cleaner pops up out of nowhere to remedy the situation – for a price of course.
-This happened to one of our group and he swears the smell lingered for days.
+Be aware of the ‘shoe-poo’ scam that operates here — where you suddenly find yourself with a gloop of foul-smelling goo on your shoes.
+A handy shoe cleaner swoops in to remedy the situation for a price.

-Some of the other retail highlights around town include Dilli Haat for handicrafts from across India, Sundar Nagar for art and antiques, and Matka Market (as the name suggests) for pottery and ceramics.
-Of course, Chandni Chowk is not to be missed.
+Other shopping highlights around town include the Dilli Haat market for handicrafts from across India, the Sundar Nagar market for art and antiques (a mix of real and replica), and Matka Market for pottery and ceramics.

 Escape the hectic pace of the city by taking a stroll around some of its fascinating monuments.

-Humayun’s Tomb – a Mughal mausoleum of divine proportions and exquisite Persian design, is said to have been the inspiration for the Taj Mahal itself.
+Humayun’s Tomb — a Mughal mausoleum of divine proportions and exquisite Persian-inspired design — is said to have been the inspiration for the Taj Mahal itself.
 These monuments to deceased rulers grew grander and more opulent over the centuries, as each generation sought to outdo the one before.

 Today the peaceful grounds are popular with tourists and locals alike for an evening stroll.
 Indian women in their colourful saris offer shy smiles as they pass by.
 Fountains dance and children play.
 It’s a welcome hiatus from the constant hubbub of life outside the high stone walls.